 Overall, MCI scores have shown no statistically significant trend, despite a significant improvement during the first nine years of the programme (TRC, 2006b).
-Since 2004, there has been a steady decline in scores toward scores typically found in the first two years of the programme, followed by a more recent improvement, a similar trend found at the nearest upstream site (Constance St).
-The LOWESS-smoothed range of scores (20 units) is ecologically significant with more marked variability over the 2002 to 2010 period.
+Since 2004, there has been a steady decline in scores toward scores typically found in the first two years of the programme, followed by another improvement and more recent decline, a similar trend found at the nearest upstream site (Constance St).
+The LOWESS-smoothed range of scores (20 units) is ecologically significant.
 Smoothed MCI scores have indicated 'fair' generic stream 'health' throughout the period, where it currently remains.
-In terms of predictive relationships for a site in the lower reaches of a ringplain stream, river health has improved from 'expected' toward 'better than expected' between 1996 and 2005, before returning to 'expected' over the last eight years.
+In terms of predictive relationships for a site in the lower reaches of a ringplain river, health has remained in the 'expected' category over the entire period.